dssg/police-eis/docs/luigi.md

 ### Parameters
 The following parameters must be passed:

 1. `--table-file   ./populate_tables/lookup/lookup_tables.yaml`
   This is the yaml file that contains the information to be placed into the lookup tables.
 1. `--schema staging_dev`
   This is the name that of the schema where the tables will be created (canonically `staging_dev`, but can be anything)
 1. `--CreateAllStagingTables-create-tables-directory ./create_tables`
   This is the directory that contains all of the create table SQL statement files that define the names, columns, and data types for each table to be created.
+The files must be named in the format: `CREATE-staging-[table_name].sql`

 ### Globals
 The following global objects and functions are used: